-This website provides a list of locations for all area codes in the USA, Canada and several Caribbean Islands.
-These codes are all regulated by the North American Numbering Plan Administration NANPA.
+Locate area codes in the USA, Canada, Bermuda and most Caribbean islands.
+All these area codes are regulated by the North American Numbering Plan Administrator (NANPA).

-The NANP is a unified telephone numbering plan used by the United States and its territories, Canada and some Caribbean nations.
-All telephone numbers within the NANP have the same dialing format (3 digit area code + 7 digit local number).
+The NANP is a unified telephone numbering plan used by the United States and its unincorporated territories, Canada, Bermuda and most Caribbean islands.
+All telephone numbers within the NANP have the same dialing format: NPA-NXX-XXXX.

-The main two countries using North American area codes are the US and Canada.
-Other countries/territories using this numbering system are: American Samoa, Anguilla, Antigua & Barbuda, the Bahamas, Barbados, Bermuda, the British Virgin Islands, Cayman Islands, Dominica, the Dominican Republic, Grenada, Guam, Jamaica, Montserrat, Northern Mariana Islands, Puerto Rico, St. Kitts & Nevis, St. Lucia, St. Vincent & the Grenadines, Trinidad & Tobago, Turks & Caicos, US Virgin Islands.
+The main two countries using NANP area codes are the United States and Canada.
+Other countries, territories and municipalities using this numbering system are: American Samoa, Anguilla, Antigua & Barbuda, the Bahamas, Barbados, Bermuda, the British Virgin Islands, Cayman Islands, Dominica, the Dominican Republic, Grenada, Guam, Jamaica, Montserrat, Northern Mariana Islands, Puerto Rico, Sint Maarten, St. Kitts & Nevis, St. Lucia, St. Vincent & the Grenadines, Trinidad & Tobago, Turks & Caicos, US Virgin Islands.

 Calls can be either local or long distance (toll calls).
 Calls between neighboring areas served by different area codes are often local calls, while calls within one NPA's borders can sometimes be long distance calls.